-We have removed permitted development rights in 8 of Westminster’s conservation areas to prevent some minor alterations in order to preserve the character and appearance of these areas.
-The permitted development rights removed are listed below:
+We have removed permitted development rights in eight of Westminster’s conservation areas.
+In these areas planning permission is required for the specified minor alterations to ensure such alterations will conserve the character and appearance of these areas.
+The areas and permitted development rights removed are listed below:

 Alterations to facades facing the highway (including parts not visible from street level); erection or alteration of gates, fences etc.; the erection or alteration of a building in the curtilage; painting of the exterior, except doors.

 Date of direction: December 1969

 Alterations to facades; erection or alteration of gates, fences etc.; the erection of a building or hardstanding in the curtilage; means of access to the highway; painting of facades.

 Date of direction: May 1975

 Enlargement or material alteration of dwelling house; construction of outbuildings or hardstandings, erection of means of enclosure, means of access to highway; painting of buildings.

 Enlargement or improvement of any part of the dwelling house or the erection or alteration of a building in the curtilage.

 Alterations to facades, visible from the highway; erection of a porch; change of roof materials or colour; erection of domestic oil storage tanks where visible from the highway; erection of gates, fences etc. visible from the highway; painting of the exterior visible from the highway (including boundary walls, fences, gates etc.); installation, alteration or replacement of a satellite antenna visible from the highway.

 Painting or repainting of the exterior.